unrealwork/atsd-use-cases/integrations/kafka/README.md

 ## Step 2: Configure Kafka in ATSD

-1. Log in to the target Axibase Time Series Database instance at `https://atsd_hostname:8443`.
+1. Log in to the target ATSD instance at `https://atsd_hostname:8443`.
 2. Go to the **Metrics** page and verify that `jmx.kafka.*` metrics are available.
 3. Go to the **Entities** page and verify that `jmx.kafka.*` properties are available for entities from `kafka-properties` configuration.
 4. Open the **Settings** menu, select **Entity Groups** and import [Kafka](./resources/groups.xml) entity group.